 How Much Does It Cost If Your Luggage Is Overweight

-Everybody hates to pay extra fees when boarding the plane.
-I know I do.
-Unfortunately, sometimes you just have to suck it up and pay the fee, because there are no other options.
+Everybody hates to pay extra fees when boarding the plane, me included.
+But unfortunately, you may be put in a situation where you’ll just have to suck it up and pay, because there are no other options short of throwing your belongings in the airport trash.

-But how much are the extra fees for checking your luggage you might ask?
+But exactly how much are the extra fees for checking your luggage?

 Well, it depends.
 For starters, most first-class and business-class passengers get one or two free checked bags.
 However, most economy passengers have to pay extra.
 Also, it’s heavily dependant on the airline and if your flight is domestic or international.